 In the end I concluded that to question the message’s authenticity was to question the authenticity of all the other messages and visions, which I do not.
 Those experiences introduced me to the one loving god which has provided me solace and comfort.
 I now believe the eighth message was real and this is the reason I feel I should share it now.
-It was my god sending a message, no a demand, regarding the World’s most impenetrable conflict.
+It was my god sending a message, no a command, regarding the World’s most impenetrable conflict.
 The words of The Greatest Love were:

 Stop the bloodshed.
 Jerusalem is a universal city.

 The Middle East and the Israeli-Palestinian conflict: such a complex situation with many actors, conflicting agendas, and deep histories.
 Trying to derive a road map for peace there seems like a most difficult calculus.
 And the feeling associated with the message this time was not joy or comfort.

 For sometimes love gets angry.
 Anger, I believe, at the blood spilled so near to some of Islam’s, Judaism’s, and Christendom’s holiest sites.
 But I also believe The Greatest Love loves both sides dearly.
 Their anger is a reflection of that love.
 For it is when They stop being angry at conflicts between two great peoples that we should worry.
 So it should be with all of us.
 We too should be angry at this conflict that has been allowed to go on for far too long.

 I have three high-level thoughts on the conflict but fully admit I am no expert of the region.
 I am a reluctant commenter and most of what I will say comes only from my heart with respect for both sides of the conflict.
 Those thoughts are: